ysyk2021/unleashing-your-inner-innovator-the-psychology-of-effective-problem-solving/src/chapter-8-2.md

-Chapter: Techniques for Navigating Risks and Uncertainty
+Techniques for Navigating Risks and Uncertainty
 ========================================================

 *Risks and uncertainty are inherent in problem-solving.
 This chapter explores various techniques that can help us effectively navigate risks and uncertainty, enabling us to make informed decisions and find innovative solutions.
 By embracing these strategies, we can minimize potential pitfalls, capitalize on opportunities, and unleash our inner innovator.*